Herb0002/PTInstall/README.md

 ./Index.sh

 Wait for the installation to complete.
 At the end of the script execution, you will receive a random key and a link to log in to PT Manager.

+If you need help or want to provide feedback, please open an issue in this repository or contact me at Discord - Herb0002

 Congratulations!
 You have successfully installed PT Manager on your Linux system.